Trusting Spirit Horse Rescue

-Trusting Spirit only takes in horses that come through the Wenatchee Valley Humane Society or other animal control agencies within the state of Washington.
+Trusting Spirit’s policy is to take in horses that come through the Wenatchee Valley Humane Society or other animal welfare agencies we partner with in the state of Washington.
 This ensures that the proper legal process is followed before acquiring, treating and caring for rescued horses.

 When called upon, Trusting Spirit cooperates with law enforcement and animal welfare agencies when investigating and prosecuting animal cruelty and abuse cases involving horses.

 Trusting Spirit is governed by a volunteer Board of Directors who establish priorities, manage expenses and oversee day to day operations at the ranch.